Skill versus scale

 Efficiency is the first step

-A well-managed larger operation benefits from economies of scale by spreading fixed costs over a larger revenue stream, Mills says.
+A well-managed larger operation benefits by spreading fixed costs over a larger revenue stream, Mills says.
 However, they need to be very efficient before they consider expanding.
 “It doesn’t do you any good to try and get bigger just for the sake of getting bigger,” he says.
 “If you aren’t efficient at the size you are currently, it doesn’t matter how much bigger you’re going to get, you’re not going to become any more efficient.”
-The advice is valid no matter the country or sector of agriculture.
+His advice is valid no matter the country or sector of agriculture.

 Managing debt level is critical to efficiency, Mills says.
-He’s adamant that the producers he works with devote no more than 30 per cent of total gross revenue to servicing debt.
-Exceeding this level can put a severe strain on the business.
+He’s adamant the producers he works with devote no more than 30 per cent of total gross revenue to servicing debt, as exceeding this level can put a severe strain on the business.

 “Putting up quality forage and balancing the ration with supplements or concentrates helps optimize yield per cow,” Mills says.
 “Paying attention to details like breeding and heat detection are very important, even when you get busy in the summer.
 They make a big difference to your operation in the long term.”

 Are you an elite producer?
 Benchmark to find out

 “If I stand in a room with a group of farmers and ask, ‘who here is an above average farmer?’ every hand will go up,” Roche says.
 “If I ask who is a below average farmer, every hand will stay down.”